crisemy/playwright-ts/architecture.md

 # Architecture documentation

-I have successfully set up the complete architecture you requested.
 It follows the Page Object Model (POM) and uses best practices suitable for a QA Architect, including proper logging, custom test fixtures, environment variables configurations, and test data separation.

 Here is the architectural structure and what each folder/file does: